snoopryan123/TTO_/model_positive_slope_prior/README.md

-This is the final code for the TTO paper
+Contains the primary code used in the main text of the `TTO` paper